 Promo blimp 94'

 Last room in exhibition.
 In here they had 4 screens on 4 walls and they played Arnold Layne, High Hopes and Comfortably numb.
-We sat there so we could see it two times.
+I sat there so I could see it two times.
 The sound was perfect!

 Hard to know where to look